Welcome!

 We are so close to completing the Firecircle program!
 The business plan and last modules take the longest, but this program is so worth the investment as it will guide Medieval Manor’s path in the short and long term.
 If you are considering starting a new business in the tourism sector, have an Indigenous led or rural-type business, consider this program.

 All of these projects will require a lot of infrastructure and elbow grease!
-MM Gardens is therefore looking for some great volunteers who wish to learn and share their skills to join our Crewyrs (Creators) tribe.
-We are currently looking for people who enjoy working in the soil to help us prepare some garden beds.
-We will also be needing some enthusiastic individuals who like working with people, livestock, and plants to assist us next season with workshops and events like Alberta Open Farm Days.
+MM Gardens is looking for some great volunteers who wish to learn and share their skills to join our Crewyrs (Creators) tribe for next season.
+If you enjoy working in the soil or like working with people, and livestock, perhaps you assist us next season with workshops and events like Alberta Open Farm Days!
 In exchange, you get products to take home and learn more about what we do at MM Gardens.
 Qualified individuals can use us as a reference on their resume as well!
-We are also looking to hire one or 2 energetic, physically able people to get some much-needed farm cleanup done, including garbage removal, weed whacking/mowing, and will pay a bit more if you have experience in building sheds/animal shelters, putting together portable structures, and perhaps livestock fencing.
-This would be part-time or piecework, depending on the task.
-Anyone interested can contact me at dawnw@mmgardens.ca.
+Interested individuals can contact me at dawnw@mmgardens.ca.iIf

 If you have a group interested in having us run a workshop or hike for you at your location or ours, or are looking for some consultation regarding a planting project, by all means, contact us to arrange something.
 We do not take any deposits until we know it’s a go, and we can always change dates if required.